boffinHouse/rawblock/sources/components/rb_form/README.md

 ##Usage
 To apply this component:
 - Add class `rb-form` to the form element.
-If validation is needed add also attribute `data-module="validate"` and class `js-rb-life`.
+If validation is needed add also attribute `data-module="validate"` and class `js-rb-live`.
 - Form element are nested inside container `form-field` and a corresponding modifier class is added to the container.
 For example when you use element `<select>` you add class `is-select` the container `form-field`.